 Special Note: Some of the video recordings are currently unavailable and will be updated as soon as possible (as of May 30, 2019).

 On June 13, 2019, NIFA's Center for International Programs hosted a lunch‘n’learn webinar with seven of the Farmer-to-Farmer Implementing Partners on volunteer opportunities.
-Learn more about these short-term experiences by watching the webinar (recommended Chrome for best viewing).
+Learn more about these short-term experiences by watching this video:

 AFRI and Global Engagement Opportunities